MASSHUU12/godot-yat/addons/yat/docs/AUTOMATIC_INPUT_VALIDATION.md

 ### Arguments

+> The order of arguments above the class matters.

-> Arguments are required, if an argument is missing
-> or data that does not meet the requirements is passed,
-> validation will fail and the command will not run.
+Arguments are required, if an argument is missing or data that does not meet the requirements is passed, validation will fail and the command will not run.

-You can specify what arguments, under what rules and in what order the command expects using the `Arguments` attribute.
+You can specify what arguments, under what rules and in what order the command expects using the `Argument` attribute.

 Arguments are defined as follows: